 Make sure to check the Use Legacy option in the Brightness/Contrast adjustments area.

 This will allow us to make the brighter areas much brighter and the darker areas much darker, thus clearly separating out our glow spots.
 Note however, this is not an option we want to generally use because it causes loss of image information.
 This article has more a comprehensive discussion of the Use Legacy option.

 The reason why I added glow separately to my IBL layer is so that I can control the level of glow there separately from the rest of my other lights.
 However, we can also apply glow to all our lights at once.
-In the image below, I applied my Shiba Glow action to my full Piano Bar scene (with all lights present).
+In the image below, I applied my glow technique to the full Piano Bar scene (with all lights present).